 The descent started good enough, but with the brush growing steadily thicker (something I completely failed to take pictures of because thick brush hardly seems photogenic in the moment).
-By the last mile I was starting to feel defeated by the near impenetrable brush, even though I know it’s these slow times when continuing to push makes the biggest difference.
-Thankfully Will has spent his formative years in impenetrable bush out east, and was able to lead with a strong cadence while I summoned the will to keep up.
-The last half mile was a brutal and near subterranean journey through an over-the-head mix of Devil’s club and slide alder.
+By the last mile I was feeling defeated by the near impenetrable brush, even though I know it’s these slow times when continuing to push makes the biggest difference.
+Thankfully Will has spent his formative years in thick bush out east, and was able to lead with a strong cadence while I summoned the will to keep up.
+The last half mile was a brutal and near sub-botanical journey through an over-the-head mix of Devil’s club and slide alder.
 Notaby, it dealt a blow to Will when he strained his tibialis by catching it under a branch (tibialis: a muscle in the shin that opposes your calf and does the job of holding your foot up).
 I could tell it was bad because he started trying to use his gaiter to tie his foot up to his leg.
-Otherwise he couldn’t lift the front of his foot so he had to let his toes drag.

-A more immediate problem though was the swift tributary flowing in the west that pinned us on a point between it and the Clearwater River.
-Obviously unfordable, we discussed blowing up the rafts to cross but I was hesitant given the waning daylight and time it takes to assemble and pack up the boats.
-We had notched a healthy 11 miles already, but still needed to complete 1 more before we reached the our put in on the Clearwater River that held a potential gravel bar for camping (between here and there was almost entirely steep slopes to the river).
+A more immediate problem though was the swift tributary flowing in the west that we need to cross.
+Obviously unfordable, we discussed blowing up the rafts but I was hesitant given the waning daylight and time it takes to assemble and pack up the boats.
+We had notched a healthy 11 miles already, but still needed to complete 1 more before we reached our put in on the Clearwater River which held a potential gravel bar for camping (between here and there was almost entirely steep slopes to the river).

-I tried a few approaches to get past before mastering the “dipsy doodle” – an improved move that involved crouching as low as possible to minimize leverage on the branch, and then hanging off the branch on the down river side while it flexed enough to put your backside and pack just inches above water.
-The groan of the branch added just the right amount of spice to the move, without really seeming like to break and set off a swim.
-Past the branch, the trunk narrowed further and flexed downward to a classy dismount on the far shore – if you could keep your balance for the last 6 feet.
+I tried a few approaches to get past before mastering the “dipsy doodle” – an improved move that involved crouching as low as possible to minimize leverage on the branch, and then hanging off the branch on the down river side (to avoid strainer risk) while it flexed enough to put your backside and pack just inches above water.
+The groan of the branch added just the right amount of spice to the move.
+Past the branch, the trunk narrowed further and flexed downward to a smooth dismount on the far shore for those able to maintain balance for the last 6 feet.
 Once across I coaxed Will to give it a shot and minutes later he was across as well.
 In the immediate aftermath he wasn’t impressed, but agreed later it was the right call.
 I was stoked.

 We set off down river with a just mile to go until our put in spot and hopeful camp, which ended up being the longest mile of our entire trip.
 Progress was near impossible to come by due to thick vegetation on steep slopes.
 An hour later we had notched only a few hundred yards as we spent most of our time moving up and down the slope searching for a line forward between thickets and cliff bands.
-By two hours we had notched a half mile, which was both very discouraging and eye opening.
-Prior to the Caribou’s I had always considered 1 mph to be “bad bushwacking” yet here we were clocking about 0.25 mph which is radically slower.
+By two hours we had notched a half mile, which was very discouraging and eye opening.
+Prior to the Caribou’s I had always considered 1 mph to be “bad bushwacking” yet here we were clocking about 0.25 mph which is so much slower.
 An eight hour day at that pace would net a mere 2 miles.
-It changed my perspective of bushwacking: in the future 1 mph is going to feel like rocketing through the bush.
+It changed my perspective of bushwacking.

 One moment in particular stood out to me as the low point of the bushwacking.
 We had just descended to the rivers edge in hopes of a line below a cliff face, which wasn’t there.
 I was leading and gave a look back to Will who was dealing with a lot of pain from his injured foot.
-He said “I guess we gotta go back up” which was exactly what I didn’t want to do because it was brutally steep which was why I tried descending in the first place.
-Going up meant crawling through thick vegetation up a slope so steep that you couldn’t ascend it if the vegetation weren’t there to hold.
+He said “I guess we gotta go back up” which was exactly what I didn’t want to do because the brutally steep and thick slope was why I tried descending to the rivers edge in the first place.
+Going up meant climbing up a wet slope so steep that you couldn’t ascend it if the vegetation weren’t there to hold.
 It was perhaps 60 degrees and with no obvious way of making any down river progress even if elevation was gained.
-But it was the only option so I began climbing up through the alder while trying a new technique of refusing to think about incredibly slow I was moving.
+But it was the only option so I began climbing up through the alder while trying a new technique of refusing to think about our rate of progress.

-The terrain eased slightly after the first half mile and we were able to sometimes wade knee to waist deep in the rivers edge while holding onto the willows for security, rather than traversing the slick and vegetated sidehill.
-Bit by bit we made progress and I was becoming increasingly tied to staying along the rivers edge for the modicum of progress it sometimes delivered.
+The terrain eased slightly after the first half mile and we were able to sometimes wade dowstream knee to waist deep in the rivers edge while holding onto the willows for security, rather than traversing the vegetated sidehill.
+Bit by bit we made progress and I became increasingly emotionally tied to the rivers edge for the lure of progress it sometimes delivered.
 Even when the rivers edge got perilous with boulders, I preferred to scramble them and considered it a win every time I covered another 10 or 20 yards downstream.

 After 3 hours and about a mile, we were only a few hundred yards from camp and daylight was falling.
-I was keen to get there using the increasingly useful rivers edge, rather than climb up into the shrubs.
+I was keen to get there using the increasingly useful but still intermittently navigable rivers edge.
 Several times on the trip I had told Will how I’m “a sucker for the glory line” and these statements grew more frequent now as I pursued improbable scrambling lines around exposed boulders on the rivers edge rather than head back into the vegetation.
 Some worked, some didn’t.
 The lines grew increasingly bold and culminated at a rock face a mere 100 yards from camp where our path was blocked by a 20′ slab perched above boulders above the river.
-It looked impassible but as a sucker for the glory line I figured I’d check it out before admitting defeat and rerouting into the alder.
-The wet 70 degree slab did have a few edges and seemingly a line to the top using side pulls and friction feet, so I focused on that rather the outcome of a fall (perhaps 20′ onto boulders and then tumbling into the raging river).
-The moves were solidly 5th class but straight-forward and soon I was at the top.
-Thereafter Will rounded the corner, looked up at my line, and entered a very dangerous situation: when you’re tired and faced with a choice between a quick but dangerous option (the climb), or a safe but exhausting one (bushwacking around).
+It looked impassible but as a sucker for the glory line I figured I’d check it out before admitting defeat and retreating into the alder.
+The wet 70 degree slab did have a few edges and seemingly a line to the top using side pulls and friction feet on slopers, so I focused on the moves rather the outcome of a fall (perhaps 20′ onto boulders and then tumbling into the raging river).
+The moves were solidly 5th class but trustworthy and soon I was at the top.
+Thereafter Will rounded the corner, looked up at the face, and entered a very dangerous situation: when you’re tired and faced with a choice between a quick but dangerous option (the climb), or a safe but exhausting one (bushwacking around).
 A very similar conundrum to what led to my dislocated shoulder the week prior.